If you’re studying gamification, you won’t have to dig very deep to come across references to intrinsic motivation and all its glorious power.

 Traditional extrinsic rewards work well for motivating workers to perform repetitive tasks — studies have found that rewards don’t undermine internal motivation to perform uninteresting tasks — but when applied to job functions that require innovation, these rewards can actually harm intrinsic motivation.

-If businesses want to move beyond the current landscape of employee malaise, identifying and catering to intrinsic motivation represents the only way forward.
+If businesses want to move beyond the current landscape of employee malaise, identifying and catering to intrinsic motivation is the only way forward.

-If intrinsic motivation can be harmed by external rewards, how does one encourage intrinsic motivation?
-This is where well thought out gamification comes into play.
+If external rewards can harm intrinsic motivation, how do you encourage intrinsic motivation?
+This is where well thought-out gamification comes into play.

-Games answer users’ needs for relatedness, purpose, autonomy, and competence.
-Consequently, gamification can be successful at tapping into the intrinsic motivation of users by emphasizing certain actions through a software-interface and workplace structure.
+Games satisfy people’s needs for relatedness, purpose, autonomy, and competence.
+Consequently, gamification can successfully tap into people’s intrinsic motivation by emphasizing certain actions through a software-interface and workplace structure.

 But enough with the abstract psychology.
 Let’s look at some examples.

-Started by two ex-Facebook employees in 2009, Quora is a question and answer website with a heavy focus on technology.
-Questions are ranked by popularity in a user’s news feed, as statuses would be on a social media platform.
-Due to strong community participation, Quora has grown significantly in the past several years.
-The platform boasted over 500,000 registered users in 2011.
+Started by two ex-Facebook employees in 2009, Quora is a question-and-answer website with a heavy focus on technology.
+The site uses popularity to rank questions in users’ feeds, similar to how social media platforms display posts.
+Quora enjoys strong community participation and has grown significantly in the past several years, boasting 300 million monthly users in 2018.

-And it’s precisely these users that are the secret to Quora’s success.
-The community not only features notable experts from a variety of industries, it also has tons of incredibly active, engaged members.
-The secret to Quora’s success has been tapping into its users need for relatedness.
-Quora users want to interact with people who have the same interests and share their knowledge with like-minded individuals.
+This is the secret to Quora’s success — the community not only features notable experts from a variety of industries, it also has tons of incredibly active, engaged members.
+Quora users want to share their knowledge and interact with people who have the same interests as them, and the platform lets them do that, satisfying their need for human connection and relationship.

-Quora emphasizes this behavior by awarding credits (read: points) to users for participating in the community.
-Once users accrue enough points they can use them to upvote a question so more people answer it or ask a specific question to an expert.
+Quora reinforces this behavior by awarding credits (read: points) to users for participating in the community.
+Once users accrue enough points, they can use them to upvote a question so more people answer it or ask experts specific questions.

-Rather than try to encourage some type of new behavior with extrinsic rewards, Quora has pinpointed exactly why people come to their site and then emphasized that behavior through gamification.
+Instead of trying to encourage some new type of behavior through extrinsic rewards, Quora tries to understand why people come to their site in the first place so they can play to that motivation through gamification.

-It’s human nature to try to control our environment, which is why autonomy is an important part of intrinsic motivation.
-But as we’ve discovered, having control over even the basic habits of our lives, much less our entire environment, can be incredibly challenging, if not impossible.
+It’s human nature to try to control our surroundings, which is why autonomy is an important part of intrinsic motivation.
+But having control over even the basic habits of our lives, much less our entire environment, can be incredibly challenging, if not impossible.

-However, we still seek autonomy whenever we can, and granting employee more freedom in the workplace has been linked to several positive effects, including greater feelings of personal accomplishment and a reduction in emotional exhaustion.
+This doesn’t stop us from seeking autonomy whenever we can.
+So it shouldn’t be surprising that granting employees more freedom in the workplace has been linked to several positive effects, including greater feelings of personal accomplishment and a reduction in emotional exhaustion.

-Google’s 80/20 didn’t include any gamification, but it did correctly target intrinsic motivation.
+Toggl’s ROWE approach doesn’t include any gamification, but it correctly targets intrinsic motivation.

 Games and learning are inherently tied together.
 In fact, games can be optimal vehicles for learning.
 One of the reasons games (even educational ones) are so popular is that they combine the enjoyment of discovery with the natural desire to gain competency.

-With this in mind, it’s no surprise that learning programs and applications – such as Quest 2 Learn, Khan Academy, and Codeacademy – are so prevalent.
+With this in mind, it’s no surprise that learning programs and applications — such as Lumosity, Khan Academy, and Coursera — are so prevalent.
 Using games to learn just makes sense.

 The free language learning app Duolingo makes for an excellent example.
 In order to keep users engaged, Duolingo uses progress visualization (known as skill trees) to show users how far they’ve come after each lesson.
-As users become better, they earn experience points which are used to unlock the next level.
+As users complete lessons, they earn experience points which are used to unlock the next level.

 As our understanding of what motivates humans improves, so does our understanding of how we should structure rewards, positive feedback, and other employee interactions.
 Seek out the intrinsic motivations of your employees and you’ll create a better platform for them to succeed.